rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Configuration.md

 !!! note
     The Arduino IDE is intended for writing code for and upload said code to Arduino devices.
 We won't be using 99% of its features, so you can ignore most pop-ups, warning, menus, etc. in the software.

 Once you have downloaded and installed Arduino IDE, you can configure the serial terminal.
-Before contuing, plug the ACS Core into your computer.
-To make things easier, it is reccomended that you unplug any other CDC USB devices (anything except a mouse/keyboard) at this time.
+Before continuing, plug the ACS Core into your computer.
+To make things easier, it is recommended that you unplug any other CDC USB devices (anything except a mouse/keyboard) at this time.

 In the Arduino IDE, under **Tools**, select **Port**, the only option should be your device.